lcrespom/Modulator/README.md

 	- Separate graph.ts into an independent npm module
 	- Reusable API to load & play presets without displaying the node graph, eventually to become an independent npm module (long term)
+	- Cleanup of polyphonic mode
+		- Make Voice an independent API:
+			- Decoupled from Graph and SynthUI
+			- Not requiring a dummy canvas element
+		- Then, make SynthUI dependant on voice, and not the other way around

 - Share
 	- Document